mike-north/professional-ts/notes/11-api-extractor.md

    "description": "Mike's \"professional TypeScript\" course",
 ```

-If a consumer wanted to use your "beta" api, they'd just have to make a small
+If a consumer wanted to use your "beta" API, they'd just have to make a small
 modification to their `tsconfig.json`

 ```diff